 PASSIONATE ABOUT COMMUNICATION, PEOPLE, MUSIC, AND HARD WORK.

-Noah is currently the Director of Beaufort County Choral Society, the Assistant Conductor of Greenville Choral Society and a choral scholar / Assistant Conductor at St. James United Methodist Church.
+In the past, Noah was the Director of Beaufort County Choral Society and was the assistant director at St. James United Methodist Church and Jamestown United Methodist Church.

 He graduated from High Point University magna cum laude in 2021 with a Bachelor of Arts degree in Music with a concentration in Instrumental Studies and a minor in Communications.
 He is an alumnus of The Cadets drum and bugle corps and a proud Eagle Scout.